mrdigi/aes-encryption-scripts/README.md

 A set of scripts that allow encrypting and decrypting data in AES modes ecb, cbc, and ctr.

 # generate-key.py
 This is an exerimental script to generate a key based on a password, much like pbkdf/2.
-Instead of a salt I use the username of the person running the script.
-I added the idea of injection markers, an injection marker is just a pattern that matches the hash in a current round, when matched this will add the initial hash with the username, along with the previous hash from last round.
+Instead of a salt I use the username of the person running the script, and I added the idea of injection markers.

+An injection marker is just a pattern that matches the hash in a current round, when matched this will add the initial hash with the username, along with the previous hash from last round.
 For Example:

 ```generate-key.py -s 128 -r 500k -i aef```